Ride the Ducks • 2 Clients

 Seattle Lawyers for Ride-Share Accident Claims

-If you or a loved one was injured in an accident involving an Uber, Lyft or Sidecar vehicle, the Law Offices of Matthew D. Dubin will stand up for your right to compensation.
+If you or a loved one was injured in an accident involving an Uber, Lyft or Sidecar vehicle, the Dubin Law Group will stand up for your right to compensation.
 We will not let your case get lost in the legal shuffle.
-With more than 25 years of experience, our Seattle personal injury lawyers know how to take the fight to the insurance companies and get results for you.
+With more than 40 years of experience, our Seattle personal injury lawyers know how to take the fight to the insurance companies and get results for you.

 Talk to us about your case in a free consultation.
 Call 206-462-4428 to get in touch with our lawyers today.